 This Indian Standard (First Revision) was adopted by the Bureau of Indian Standards after the draft finalized by the Surgical Instruments Sectional Committee had been approved by the Medical Equipment and Hospital Planning Division Council.

 This standard was first published in 1967 as ‘IS 4281 : 1967 Scissors, McIndoe's, for Plastic Surgery’.
-This first revision has been taken up to align the cross-references to the latest standards.
+This first revision of the standard has been brought out to align the cross-references to the latest standards.

 The composition of the Committee responsible for formulation of the standard is given in Annex A.